 She did this with multiple people.
 We witnessed about a half dozen healings and then we got up and left.
 The hallway outside was full of shoes – at least 50 pairs were strewn about.
 Several people came in to take our spot.
 As we walked toward downtown Leh, I had the chance to get my wits about me.
 I realized that I had been in a state of shocked amazement / amusement while in there – probably because we were crammed in like sardines and I had never seen an oracle / shaman become possessed.
 But we were able to ask questions of our guide and compare notes.
 If the healing-by-sucking-on-the-straw-and-then-spitting-out-the-gunk was a fraud, none of us could figure out how she was doing it.
 She would take a drink of clear water from a clear glass jar, suck on the straw and then spit out the sandy goop.
 Then she repeated this process at least six or seven times without a break.

 What was most amazing (to me, as a healing facilitator) is that she only “charged” or asked a donation of 10 rupees for the questions.
 That is like 25 cents… Wow!
 Hopefully she charged more for the healings.
 Not sure.
 Oh – we were not allowed (politely asked not) to take pictures while we were in there, so unfortunately I don’t have any.

 [On a side note, if I had not known better, I might compare that look to someone who in our culture might be diagnosed as having a psychological disorder.
 But they said that in Ladakh – some psychoses can be used productively.
+Silver linings to mental health problems!
 Very curious indeed.]